|

 is doubtful whether the grave was very carefully guarded, as the body

+was stolen on the night following the execution.
 On the 13th of July, 1841, a shoemaker named John JONES was murdered

 by John GRAHAM, a fellow-workman, in a ravine just north of Buttermilk